lolml-gmbh/wise-statements/README.md

 The following are instructions you can follow for creating an API token and public/private keys for Wise.

-1. Create an API token and register it with Wise:
+1. Create an API token with Wise:
     - Go to [Wise](https://wise.com) and log in to your account.
     - Go to Settings > API tokens > Create a token.
     - Store the token in a secure location on your computer.
 Consider using a password manager or encrypted storage.